SAG Awards 2018: Women take center stage

 Women are taking center stage at the ceremony with the SAG Awards featuring its first-ever host, Kristen Bell and all-female presenters.

+She paid tribute to co-nominees Jessica Lange and Susan Sarandon, along with Meryl Streep and others, for proving that women over 40 have a place in the industry.

+"Twenty years ago we were pretty washed up by this stage in our lives, that's not the case now," Kidman said.
+"We've proven -- and these actresses and so many more are proving -- that we are potent and powerful and viable.
+I just beg that the industry stays behind us because our stories are finally being told."

-Bell initially took a light approach, joking that she was the "first lady" of the event.
+Host Bell kicked off the night with a light approach, joking that she was the "first lady" of the event.

 "I think my first initiative as first lady will be cyberbullying, as I have yet to see any progress on that," Bell joked.